 4. Submit your annual report on pay equity (DEMES)

-Each year, you must submit a report on pay equity (DEMES) to the CNESST.
+Each year, you must submit a report on pay equity (DEMES) (French only) to the CNESST.

 You usually file this report when you do your annual updating declaration with the Registre des entreprises du Québec (REQ or Quebec enterprise register).